paceholder/nodeeditor/docs/overview.rst

 -----

-QtNodes is a Qt5-based library designed for graphical representation of the node graphs and performing various operations on them.
+QtNodes is a Qt-based library designed for graphical representation of the node graphs and performing various operations on them.

 .. image:: /_static/calculator.png